syberalexis/puppet-storj/README.md

 ## Description

-This module automates the install of [Storj](https://storj.io/) and it's components into a service.
+This module automates the install of [Storj](https://storj.io/) and it's components.

 ## Usage